griffithlab/griffithlab.org/pages/team.md

 {% include team_member member_name="Brian_L" full_name="Brian Li" bio='Brian is a WASHU undergraduate student.
 Brian is working on the CIViC project with the lab.' image='/assets/img/team/brian_li.jpg' role='Intern' %}

+{% include team_member member_name="Luke" full_name="Luke Hendrickson" bio='Luke is a graduate student in the Computer Science program at Missouri University of Science and Technology.
+He received his B.S. in Computer Science and a minor in Bioinformatics from Missouri University of Science and Technology in 2024.
+He is working with the lab as a part of the 2024 Summer Genomics Program.
+He is primarily working on the pVACtools project with the lab.' image='/assets/img/team/luke_hendrickson.jpg' role='Intern' %}

 <h2 data-magellan-destination="Alumni">Alumni</h2>
 <a name="Alumni"></a>